 Anosike et al., (2016) evaluated the anti-ulcer ability of ethanol extract from pepper fruit seed extract.
 Their findings show that the ethanol extract of pepper fruit seed has potent and dose-dependent anti-ulcer effect against aspirin-induced ulcer.
 According to these researchers, this anti-ulcer effect of pepper fruit can be attributed to its flavonoid content.

-The leaves and fruits of the pepper fruit contains anthelmintic properties and as such can be used in combination with other herbs for destroying parasitic worms.
+The leaves and fruits of the pepper fruit contain anthelmintic properties and as such can be used in combination with other herbs for destroying parasitic worms.

 10. Glaucoma Intraocular Pressure (IOP) Reduction